 In 2016, Skytree partnered with Gensoric & RWE to develop a system which could produce methanol with access to no more than the air and a water supply.
 As part of the EU-funded project, Gensoric required a pilot CO2-supply unit that could produce 1kg of concentrated CO2 (>95%) per day.
 Over the course of 8 months, Skytree worked closely with Gensoric to achieve the feat.
 After delivery, the CO2 capture system developed by Skytree was connected to an enzyme catalyst that combined CO2 and water to form methanol.
 The functioning unit called Willpower and showcased in Germany by the RWE as part of their programme to introduce novel energy concepts to the grid.

-Our unique sorbent scrubs CO2 directly from the air in a similar way to trees (only 100 times more efficiently).
+Our filters scrub CO2 directly from the air in a similar way to trees (only 100 times more efficiently).
 This CO2 is then released through a stable, regenerative and low-grade heating process.
-There are in principle no limits to our technology.
 The production of our sorbent is fully scalable.

 “We believe in the power of Direct Air Capture as a scalable technology that can have a positive, cumulative effect on our climate.
 The proof is in our products.”

 Max Beaumont - CEO Skytree | A fresh breath of air

 Our previous collaborations